choyoon88/pp2-spinner-wheel/README.md

 ![amiresponsive](readme-image/spinnerwheel-responsive.png)

-This is a spinner wheel that helps the user who is having a hard time what to do next.
+This is a spinner wheel that helps the user who is pondering or cannot decide what to do next.
 It could be used for entertainment purposes as well for letting someone do something later or not.
-The user can input 6 different options on each spinning cone, and can spin three times to create a sentence.
+The user can input 6 different options on each spinning cone, and can spin three times to create a statement.

 [Go to deployed page](https://choyoon88.github.io/pp2-spinner-wheel/)